 Over time, the effects of ketamine tolerance and withdrawal feed off one another, forming a vicious cycle that promotes continued drug use.
 In the process, this cycle alters the brain’s chemical processes in lasting ways.
 As tolerance levels increase and withdrawal episodes become more intense, the makings of a full-blown ketamine addiction takes shape.
 Once addiction develops, users start to engage in compulsive drug-using behaviors much like what occurs with chronic opiate and stimulant abuse.

 Anyone who uses ketamine on a regular basis may want to consider getting treatment help, particularly when he or she starts to crave larger doses of the drug.
 Delaying getting help only makes it more difficult to stop using as ketamine tolerance and withdrawal effects start to take over the brain’s chemical system.

-If you suspect you or someone you know struggles with ketamine tolerance and withdrawal and needs information on treatment that meets your needs, please feel free to call our toll-free helpline at 800-601-3889 to speak with one of our addictions specialists.
+If you suspect you or someone you know struggles with ketamine tolerance and withdrawal and needs information on treatment that meets your needs, please feel free to call our toll-free helpline at 800-601-3889 (Who Answers?) to speak with one of our addictions specialists.